 Edward Stanford Travel Writing Awards (much shorter prize this year because of Stanford’s financial woes and the lack of travel)

 The World From My Armchair Challenge

-Managed two more from the Discworld series, but these are still to go:
+Managed four more from the Discworld series this year, but these are still to go:

 I Shall Wear Midnight